- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Connecting iPod®

 Connect your iPod® connector to the USB input of the device.
-After connecting your iPod® to the USB connector, the "iPod" menu will appear on the screen.
+Once you connect your iPod® to the USB port, the "iPod" menu will appear on the screen.

 Using iPod®